A community dedicated to sustainable finance

 SFG / S&S Committee

-Convinced of the role of business in development, she has built a solid experience across both sectors.
-Starting her career in corporate law firms, she subsequently worked as a multi-asset class investment analyst for JP Morgan in Geneva, where she also acted as a representative for Sustainable Investments and Philanthropy.
+Cécile believes that business plays a central role in sustainable development, and she has acquired solid expertise in both sectors.
+After beginning her career in law, she transitioned to finance as a multi-asset investment analyst for JP Morgan in Geneva, where she also advised clients on sustainable investment and philanthropy.

 SFG / S&S Committee